Skip to content

 Protected Configs

 Production databases need safeguards.
-Mark a config as protected to prevent accidental damage:
+Mark a config as protected to prevent accidental damage by toggling the Protected flag in noorm ui → Config → Edit.

 Protected configs change how dangerous operations behave: